Shawn1eo/pyISBO/README.md

 | Neural Network | NN | tensorflow |
 | Multiple Adaptive Regression Spline  | MARS | sklearn-contrib-py-earth |

 Surrogate is not available if the corresponding package is not installed.
-And if any of the requirement above is not satisfied, then the automatical regression function *AutoRegression* is not available too.
+And if any of the requirement above is not satisfied, then the automatical regression function *AutoRegression* is not available either.
 Due to version differences, many users might encounter difficulty when installing py-earth package (sklearn-contrib-py-earth).
 After our practice, installing this package by its wheels is most stable.
 Users may refer to https://pypi.org/project/sklearn-contrib-py-earth/#files to find the corresponding version of your computer.

 ## Installation
 The **pyISBO** package can be installed by using <code>pip</code> command: